kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 Artificial intelligence owns none of these sections.

-The deterministic instructional architecture constructs the Communication Specification.
+The deterministic Observation & Instructional Architecture constructs the Communication Specification.

 Artificial intelligence faithfully expresses it.